DieRednax/MCSkinner/README.md

 # MCSkinner
 MCSkinner is a java program that generates Minecraft bedrock skinpacks.

 In Minecraft, you can customize you skin by selecting a png file, but you can also create a skinpack that includes all the skins with names and even custom capes!
-But this is sometimes a very annoying process, so I made MCSkinner to automate the process.
-Now you only have to select the content and, it automatically makes the skinpack.
+But this is sometimes a very annoying process, so I made MCSkinner to automate it.
+Now you only have to select the content and it automatically makes the skinpack.

 ## How to use
 1. Download the light or dark themed *.jar file from the [releases page](https://github.com/DieRednax/MCSkinner/releases)